momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 An iterative resolver is one of the applications that require IPv4 connectivity.
 As stated in BCP91 {{!RFC3901}}, “every recursive name server SHOULD be either IPv4-only or dual stack.”
 This is because some authoritative servers do not support IPv6.
-As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6.
+As of 2023, even some of the most frequently queried authoritative servers cannot be accessed via IPv6.
-Without the utilization of NAT64, IPv6-only recursive resolvers need to forward queries to a dual-stack recursive name server performing the iterative queries.
+Without the utilization of NAT64, IPv6-only resolvers need to forward queries to a dual-stack recursive name server performing the iterative queries.

 The current situation where an iterative resolver cannot be operated without IPv4 reachability may hinder the operation of a network's own iterative resolver in an IPv6-only network.